skramm/homog2d/docs/homog2d_manual.md

 ![getbb1b](img/getbb1b.svg)
 [source](../misc/figures_src/src/getbb1.cpp)

-### 3.1 - Segments
+### 3.1 - Segments and vectors
 <a name="p_segment"></a>

-A segment is implemented internally as a pair of points.
+This library provides these closely related two types.
+They both share the same underlying type (a pair of points).
+The difference between them is that a vector is **oriented**, while a segment is not.

 Usage is straightforward:
 ```C++
 Segment s1( Point2d(12,34), Point2d(45,67) );